Our finances

 We value our books based on Nielsen Bookscan prices and we apply an overall 30% discount from the full Recommended Retail Price to allow for the estimated market discount for third party commercial buyers.

-Because publishers donate books to us free of charge, it costs just £2 to receive, store, select and send a book worth an average of £13.
-That average is calculated using the value of the books we have sent over the past five years, as shown in the table below.
+Because publishers donate books to us free of charge, and it costs us around £2 to receive, store, select and send a book worth an average of £13.38.
+That average is calculated using the value of books received over the past five years, as in the table below.

 How we control our costs